 The Taube Center awards graduate fellowships each year, but students cannot apply directly for these fellowships: instead, they should apply for admission directly to the relevant department indicating their interest in Jewish Studies, and the department will forward fellowship nominations to Jewish Studies.

-Any Stanford graduate student is eligible for the above categories of funding provided the research for which they are seeking support is related to Jewish Studies, but strong preference will be given to students with coursework in Jewish Studies and actively involved in the center and its Colloquium on Jews, Judaism, and Jewish Culture.
-Applications should be sent to center manager Linda Huynh: firstname.lastname@example.org.
-Applications should be submitted not later than May 15 for lanaguage or research grants in the summer, but the center will also consider applications for earlier than that on a case-by-case basis.
+Any Stanford graduate student is eligible for the categories of funding listed below provided the research for which they are seeking support is related to Jewish Studies.
+Strong preference will be given to students with coursework in Jewish Studies and actively involved in the Center and its Colloquium on Jews, Judaism, and Jewish Culture.
+Applications should be sent to Associate Director Shaina Hammerman: email@example.com.
+The Center will consider applications on a case-by-case basis.
 These funds are limited and granted on a first-come, first-served basis.

 Language Study Grants

 Students needing to learn a language for the purposes of research, and unable to study the language as part of their normal course load, may apply for financial aid to support summer language study (or tutoring when a formal language program does not exist).
 Grants typically range between $1,000-$3,000.
 Applications should include a 1-page description of the language program or plan of study, how it advances the student's training or scholarly goals, and a detailed budget or description of the cost.
 Applicants may also be asked for documentation of their participation in the program and a faculty letter affirming the need to study the language.